America’s Militarized Police

 And one of the hallmarks of Nixon's war on drugs was really aggressive policing, police tactics.

-One of of the things that they set up was the Office of Drug Abuse Law Enforcement, ODAIL, which was the predecessor to the DEA.
+One of the things that they set up was the Office of Drug Abuse Law Enforcement, ODAIL, which was the predecessor to the DEA.

 And this really aggressive approach moved the focus of